Cleaning Business Promotions That Don’t Lose Money

 • Limited days (“weekdays only”)

-Why did my promo bring in customers but not profit?
+Why did my promotion bring in leads but not profit?

-What numbers do I need to calculate promo break-even?
+What numbers do I need before I run a cleaning promotion?

 Jump to: The only question that matters →

-How do I know if a promo is “safe” before I launch it?
+How do I know if a cleaning promotion is safe to run?

-Should I discount recurring cleaning to “get them in the door”?
+Should I discount recurring cleaning just to get new customers in the door?

-In many cases, a value-add offer (upgrade, bundle, add-on) protects margins better than cutting price on the core service.
+Usually, a straight discount on recurring service creates pricing expectations that are hard to reset.
+In many cases, a value-add offer, bundle, or limited upgrade protects margins better than discounting the core service.

 Jump to: Better offers than discounts →

-What’s the fastest way to lose money with a promo?
+What is the fastest way to lose money with a cleaning promotion?

 Which Growth Phase Is Your Cleaning Business In?